learning-zone/javascript-basics/README.md

 ```
 Here there is no need of using named function when we are sure 	that function which will alert `hello` would use only once in	application.

-2. Anonymous functions are declared inline and inline functions have advantages in the case that they can access variable in the parent scopes.
+b.)
+Anonymous functions are declared inline and inline functions have advantages in the case that they can access variable in the parent scopes.

 Let's take a example of event handler.
 Notify event of particular 	type (such as click) for a given object.